-The County encourages the protection, restoration, or where possible, enhancement of natural heritage features and associated functions.
+The County encourage the protection, restoration, or where possible, enhancement of natural heritage features and associated functions.
 While the location and significance of these features has yet to be determined in some cases, all of these features need to be considered when applications for development and site alteration are being evaluated.
 It is recognized that additional natural heritage features will be identified by the County, local municipalities, applicable Conservation Authority's and/or the Ministry of Natural Resources.

-- a) Schedule E is intended to reflect the following known natural heritage features and areas: - i.
-Provincially Significant Wetlands (which are also designated on Schedule B); - Provincially Significant Areas of Natural and Scientific Interest (ANSI), including Earth Science and Life Science ANSI's; - iii.
-Woodlands; and - iv.
-Unevaluated wetlands and locally or regionally significant wetlands.
+Schedule E is intended to reflect the following known natural heritage features and areas:

+- a) Provincially Significant Wetlands (which are also designated on Schedule B); - b) Provincially Significant Areas of Natural and Scientific Interest (ANSI), including Earth Science and Life Science ANSI's; - c) Woodlands; and - d) Unevaluated wetlands and locally or regionally significant wetlands.